Jill Scott (singer): Film and television

 On the advice of her good friend, director Ozzie Jones, she began pursuing a career in acting in 2000.
 She joined a fellowship at a theater company in Philadelphia.
 Her theater debut was in Tyler Perry's Neighbors from Hell.
 For two years, she took menial jobs in exchange for acting lessons.
 In 2004, Scott appeared in several episodes of season four of UPN's Girlfriends, playing Donna, a love interest to main character, William Dent (Reggie Hayes).
 She also appeared in the Showtime movie Cavedwellers, starring Kevin Bacon and Kyra Sedgwick.

 Her first feature film appearances occurred in 2007, when Scott appeared in Hounddog (as Big Mama Thornton) and in Tyler Perry's movie, Why Did I Get Married?
-In 2008, Scott appeared as Precious Ramotswe in Anthony Minghella's film adaption of Alexander McCall Smith's series of books The No. 1 Ladies' Detective Agency playing a detective.
+In 2008, Scott appeared as Precious Ramotswe in Anthony Minghella's film adaptation of Alexander McCall Smith's series of books The No. 1 Ladies' Detective Agency playing a detective.
 Scott then filmed additional episodes for the series in Botswana in late 2008, co-funded by the BBC and HBO, that were broadcast as a seven-part series on BBC1 in March 2009; and on HBO, which debuted March 29, 2009.
 BBC and HBO are contemplating whether to produce a second round of episodes of the series.

 In 2010, she provided the voice of Storm of the X-Men on the BET series Black Panther.
 On March 24, 2010, she guest-starred in an episode of Law & Order: Special Victims Unit.
 She reprised her role as Sheila in Why Did I Get Married Too?
 (2010).
 The movie was shot in August 2009 and received an April 2, 2010 release.
 That same year, Scott starred in the Lifetime movie Sins of the Mother as Nona, an alcoholic mother confronted by her estranged daughter whom she neglected.
 At the 42nd NAACP Image Awards, Scott was awarded Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special for her role in Sins of the Mother.